vesoft-inc/nebula-br/README.md

   Note: if your new cluster hosts' ip are not all the same with the backup cluster, after restore, you should add the hosts needed in the new cluster one by one.

-  - Clean up temporary files if any error occured during backup.
+  - Clean up temporary files if any error occurred during backup.
 It will clean the files in cluster and external storage.
 You could also use it to clean up old backups files in external storage.
   ```
   Usage:
     br cleanup [flags]